derekwolpert/Visicality/README.md

 The program contains a limited – yet varied – collection of built-in sounds.
 Users can also input their own sounds through utilizing SoundCloud’s audio API, directly uploading from their own computer, or utilizing a microphone on their own device.

-TUAVP aims to create a polished visual experience influenced by the graph seen in popular spreadsheet applications.
+TUAVP aims to create a polished visual experience influenced by the graphs seen in popular spreadsheet applications.
 Users are able to choose between visualizers based on bar graphs, line graphs, circle/pie graphs and more.

 ## Functionality & MVPs